oracle/olcut/README.md

 tab completion, many primitive types as arguments, history, readline-style editing, optional parameters, and more.

+The Command Interpreter is built around [JLine3](https://github.com/jline/jline3) and supports the native platforms that JLine3 supports: Solaris, Linux, OS X, FreeBSD, and Windows.

 Read more about the [Command Interpreter](README-Commands.md).

 ## Provenance